 Article V. The Executive Board

 Section 1.
-The Executive Board of the CIOs shall consist of fifteen (15) members, the chair of each of the regional groups and the immediate past-president, the president, the president-elect, the secretary and the treasurer.
+The Executive Board of the CIOs shall consist of fifteen (16) members, the chair of each of the regional groups and the immediate past-president, the president, the president-elect, the vice president, secretary and treasurer.